 What information does a general ledger tell you?

-Better yet, you can work with an experienced QuickBooks Pro Advisor specialized in your industry to help you manage your company’s financial operations.
+Better yet, you can work with an experienced QuickBooks ProAdvisor or bookkeeper who specializes in your industry.
+These experts can help you manage your company’s financial operations.

 How can I set up a general ledger in QuickBooks?